ymdhcg/YOUChat_Proxy/usage.md

 4. Download or clone the project code and extract it.

-5. Run `npm install` (if you don't have Node.JS, go install it).

-6. Edit the `start.bat` file and paste the Cookie from above into it.
+5. Edit the `start.bat` file and paste the Cookie from above into it.

-7. Launch start.bat.
+6. Launch start.bat.

-8. In the ST, select Claude and fill in the reverse proxy address as http://127.0.0.1:8080/v1.
+7. In the ST, select Claude and fill in the reverse proxy address as http://127.0.0.1:8080/v1.

-9. Start using it.
+8. Start using it.
 If it fails/no results/403/Warning, try again several times.

 ## Notes